-The [Select Whole] button selects the whole audio track.

-This button zooms out to show an overview of the whole waveform for the track.
+Select Whole The [Select Whole] button selects the whole audio track.
+Z-Whole This butto on zooms out to show an overview of the whole waveform for the track.
+Z-Sel This button zooms in on the highlighted section of the waveform.
+Edit Both Ch.

-Z-Whole Z-Sel

-This button zooms in on the highlighted section of the waveform.

 For stereo tracks, there is the option to apply edits to both channels or to either the left or right channel only.

-Percentage tempo buttons give you a choice of playing the song at 25% speed (one quarter the regular speed), 50% regular speed, 75% regular speed, and 100%, which is regular speed.
+25% 50% 75% 100% Percentage tempo buttons give you a choice of playing the song at 25% speed (one quarter the regular speed), 50% regular speed, 75% regular speed, and 100%, which is regular speed.